 The following is a list of matter that is most often the subject of a requirement for a disclaimer:

-What if You Believe a Disclaimer is Unnecessary?
+What if You Believe It is Unnecessary?

 If you’ve been continuously using a merely descriptive, geographically descriptive, or deceptively misdescriptive word/phrase for over five years in connection with the advertising and sale of your products/services, you may be able to avoid a disclaimer requirement by making a claim of acquired distinctiveness under what is known as Section 2(f).
 If the examining attorney accepts your 2(f) claim, then a disclaimer would no longer be required.